-- 01.01: Staff additional classrooms with teachers that are appropriately assigned and fully credentialed according to small district requirements, to minimize combo classes at the ES and to provide additional periods at the HS in ELA, ELD, and Math designed to provide support for unduplicated students.
-(4.01 FTE @ \$99,829 / FTE) - 01.04: Provide PD for teachers and paraprofessionals on some of the following: MTSS, PBIS, ELD Standards, EL Redesignation, ELPAC.
-The MTSS components of this action shall focus in strategies that can be employed in both a distance learning environment and can also be used during in person instruction.
-(PD Plan) - 02.02: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive academic, behavioral (PBIS), and social emotional interventions.
-The academic interventions will include both ELA and Math and will comply with SBE time recommendations.
-(PD Plan)
+- 01.01: Continue to staff additional classrooms with teachers that are appropriately assigned and fully credentialed according to small district requirements, to minimize combo classes at the ES and to provide additional periods at the HS in ELA, ELD, and Math designed to provide support for unduplicated students.
+(6.01 FTE @ \$103,821 / FTE) - 01.04: Provide PD for teachers and paraprofessionals on some of the following: MTSS, SEL, ELD Standards, EL Redesignation, ELPAC and data analysis.
+(PD Plan) - 02.02: Continue to develop the MTSS tiered intervention system for all students (K-12) in need of strategic or intensive behavioral and social emotional interventions.